Azure/arc_jumpstart_drops/sample_app/cerebral_genai/_index.md

 1. **Deploy Azure IoT Operations:**
   Read [this article for more information about Azure IoT Operations](https://learn.microsoft.com/en-us/azure/iot-operations/overview-iot-operations)

-  **Importent.** Azure IoT Operations is only required up to the RAG at the Edge Implementation section, if you only want to test Cerebral using Azure Open AI you can skip the Azure IoT Operations implementation.
+  **Important.** Azure IoT Operations is only required up to the RAG at the Edge Implementation section, if you only want to test Cerebral using Azure Open AI you can skip the Azure IoT Operations implementation.

    - Verify cluster host configuration:
      ```bash